courselab/sys-our-syssoft-project/CONTRIBUTING.md

  The short description should be in imperative form (fix, add, remove etc.) rather than past (fixed, added) or present (fixes, adds) --- as if ordering what the change should do (mind the capitalization).
+Do not punctuate.

 Example: